 But here’s the twist!

-When it came to deciding to choose or purchase just one flavor among those, then people with the lower selection of jams presented to them, were 10 times more likely to make a purchase.
+When it came to deciding to choose or purchase just one flavor among those, people with the lower selection of jams presented to them were 10 times more likely to make a purchase.

 So, try to keep your website as minimal as possible, with no any extra link to divert your visitor's attention.